vasu018/outlier-analyzers/README.md

+# Outlier-analyzers:
-# outlier-analyzers (Statistical and ML suite for detecting control plane and configuration bugs):
+A statistical and ML suite for detecting control plane and configuration bugs.

 Refer to the [documentation folder](/documentation) for:
 1. Refer to [MaverickToolGuide.pdf](/documentation/MaverickToolGuide.pdf) for steps to run the tool and